Ai Group Australian Industry Index TitlePrint this page

 Business services

-• The business-oriented services sector fell 11.4 points in August, to be deeper in contraction at -19.0.
+• The business-oriented services sector improved by 8.4 points, continued to be in contraction at in September.

 • This indicator includes wholesalers, technical services, and supply chain/transport providers.